When your dog won’t come back when called

 But the most crucial times you’ll need your dog to listen to a recall is outside of the home around distractions and this needs to be trained.

 A dog doesn’t generalize something they know well at home to all other situations and locations.
 A dog that comes when called at home is most likely doing it because the backyard is familiar and boring and they crave the owner’s attention so it’s easy for them to come running when they hear your voice.
-That’s why it can seem like the dog knows the recall without much training actually put into it.

 But add distractions and new environments to explore?
 You’re no longer the most exciting thing to your dog and they have no training experience to help them realize that they can’t just run off to do what they want whenever something interesting and new is present.